Ginibre interacting Brownian motion in infinite dimensions is sub-diffusive: Introduction

 Historically, there was a conjecture that $ \alpha = 0 $ for hard-core potentials and sufficiently large activities in multi-dimensional grand canonical Gibbs measures; cf. \cite{abl}.
 This conjecture seemed to be plausible because the presence of a hard core should suppress the motion of tagged particles.
 However the contrary was proved in \cite{o.p}.
 Indeed, $ \alpha $ is always positive definite if $ \dd \ge 2 $ and $ \Psi $ is a Ruelle-class potential corresponding to a hard core.

-The discrete similarity is a tagged particle problem of exclusion processes in $ \mathbb{Z}^{\dd } $.
+In the setting of discrete spaces, the counterpart is a tagged particle problem of exclusion processes in $ \mathbb{Z}^{\dd } $.
 As for the simple exclusion processes, Kipnis--Varadhan \cite{KV} proved that $ \alpha $ is always positive definite except for the nearest neighborhood jump in one space dimension.
 Spohn \cite{spohn.ls} proved that $ \alpha $ is always positive definite for general exclusion processes with Ruelle-class potentials when $ \dd \ge 2 $.

 We note that the set of the Gibbs measures with Ruelle-class potentials is the standard class of random point fields in both continuous and discrete spaces.
 We hence consider, on good grounds, that it is reasonable to believe that self-diffusion matrices are always positive definite for $ \dd \ge 2 $.
 Nevertheless, we present the antithesis in the present paper.